The Variant: Music

 Johann Sebastian Bach's "Suite No. 3 in D major, BWV 1068" is featured in the episode, an additional reference from Herron to Seven since it was also featured in that film.
 Also used in the episode was Pyotr Ilyich Tchaikovsky's "18 Morceaux, Op.
 72: No. 2.
 Berceuse" performed by theremin player Clara Rockmore and her sister, pianist Nadia Reisenberg; this track was on the playlist Herron had created when she presented her pitch for the series and the theremin was one of the instruments she and series' composer Natalie Holt were drawn to for the score of the series.
 "Holding Out for a Hero" by Bonnie Tyler is also featured at the beginning of the episode.
 After its appearance in the episode, "Holding Out for a Hero" topped Billboard's Top TV Songs chart in partnership with Tunefind for June 2021.
 The song had 4.5 million U.S. on-demand streams and 4,000 downloads, according to MRC Data.

 Marketing

 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including Funko Pops of Ravonna Renslayer, Miss Minutes, and Hunter B-15, a Loki Hot Toys Cosbaby figure, apparel, and accessories.
 Marvel also released a promotional poster for "The Variant", which featured a quote from the episode.

+Release

+"The Variant" was released on Disney+ on June 16, 2021.
+The episode, along with the rest of Loki's first season, was released on Ultra HD Blu-ray and Blu-ray on September 26, 2023.